Talk to Someone

-The University-Wide Committee on Sexual Misconduct is the internal disciplinary board designed to address allegations of sexual misconduct of every kind.
+The University-Wide Committee on Sexual Misconduct is a university body that addresses formal complaints of sexual misconduct.
 It is available to students, faculty and staff, as described in the UWC procedures.
-The committee consists of approximately forty students, faculty, and administrative members drawn from throughout the University.

-Members of the UWC can answer your questions about the formal complaint process and procedures, and guide you through your options.
+The UWC staff can answer your questions about the formal complaint process and procedures, and guide you through your options.
 Please note that working with the UWC does not prohibit you from reaching out and working with the Yale Police Department.

 What will the UWC do with your information?

 UWC members observe strict confidentiality with respect to all information they receive about a case.